 If you have a trackpad, perform a three-finger swipe to the right on your Trackpad so that you get the Widgets screen.
 Wait 10-20 seconds and then do a three-finger swipe to the left to get back to the Finder and the cursor reappears!

 Alternatively, try a four finger swipe up and down on your Trackpad or Touchpad.
-A simple and fast solution!
+A straightforward and fast solution!

-Some readers also report good results with a double click with two fingers on their Touchpads or Trackpads to get mouse cursors back.
+Some readers also report success with a double click with two fingers on their Touchpads or Trackpads to get mouse cursors back.

 - Press your power button to turn on your Mac and immediately after the startup sound, press and hold Command (⌘), Option, P, and R. Keep holding these keys until your computer restart again.